What's New? Custom Calculators

-GDPR requires the protection of European data subject’s rights and it also provides clarification regarding what businesses need to do to safeguard these rights when processing the personal data of EU citizens.
+GDPR requires the protection of European data subject’s rights and provides clarification regarding what businesses need to do to safeguard these rights when processing the personal data of EU citizens.

 All organizations and businesses that deal with data relating to citizens in the EU need to comply with GDPR, whether that is one customer or one million.

 The data that the GDPR concerns are personally identifiable information (PII), which can include: